ParijatSutradhar04/AI-for-Education/AI_BACKEND_GUIDE.md

 - Restart the backend after setting the key

 **"Error converting PDF page to image"**
-- Install PyMuPDF: `pip install PyMuPDF`
+- Install PyMuPDF and Pillow: `pip install PyMuPDF Pillow`
-- Check if PDF file is corrupted
+- Check if PDF file is corrupted or password-protected
+- Ensure sufficient disk space for image conversion

 **"AI service error"**
 - Check your OpenAI API key is valid